-- If C C C C C C is displayed this indicates that NO phone number has been programmed under the entered directory code. - If the first digit is flashing this is the area code reference code and indicates that the number displayed is a long distance or 10-digit number. - 3.
-To display additional phone numbers, press and repeat step 2 or proceed to step 4 to end programming. - 4.
-Press together to end this programming sequence (beeeeeep).
+- If C C C C C C is displayed this indicates that NO phone number has been programmed under the entered directory code.
+If the first digit is flashing this is the area code reference code and indicates that the number displayed is a long distance or 10-digit number. - 3.
+To display additional phone numbers, press 😹 and repeat step 2 or proceed to step 4 to end programming. - 4.
+Press mining sequence (beeeeeep).